 The Lord’s Love

 Of these two passages, one speaks of forgiveness and the other speaks of love.
-These two topics really highlight the work the Lord Jesus wanted to carry out in the Age of Grace.
+These two topics really highlight the work thewanted to carry out in the Age of Grace.

-Below, let’s talk about loving the Lord and loving your neighbor as yourself.
-Is this something that’s directly expressed in divinity?
-Clearly not!
-These were all things that the Son of man said in humanity; only people would say something like “Love your neighbor as yourself.
-Loving others is the same as cherishing your own life,” and only people would speak in this manner.
-God has never spoken that way.
-At the very least, God does not have this type of language in His divinity because He doesn’t need this kind of tenet, “Love your neighbor as yourself” to regulate His love for mankind, because God’s love for mankind is a natural revealing of what He has and is.
-When have you ever heard that God said anything like “I love mankind as I love Myself”?
-Because love is in God’s essence, and in what He has and is.
-God’s love for mankind and the way He treats people and His attitude are a natural expression and revealing of His disposition.
-He does not need to deliberately do this a certain way, or deliberately follow a certain method or a moral code to achieve loving His neighbor as Himself—He already possesses this type of essence.
+Next, let us talk about loving the Lord and loving your neighbor as yourself.
+Is this something that is directly expressed in divinity?
+No, clearly not!
+These were all things that the Son of man spoke about in humanity; only human beings would say something like “Love your neighbor as yourself.
+Love others as you cherish your own life.”
+This manner of speaking is exclusively human.
+God has never spoken in this way.
+At the very least, God does not have this type of language in His divinity because He has no need of this kind of tenet, “Love your neighbor as yourself,” in order to regulate His love for mankind, because God’s love for mankind is a natural revelation of what He has and is.
+When have you ever heard God say anything like: “I love mankind as I love Myself”?
+You have not, because love is in God’s essence and in what He has and is.
+God’s love for mankind, and His attitude, and the way He treats people are a natural expression and revelation of His disposition.
+He does not need to deliberately do this in a certain way, or to deliberately follow a certain method or a moral code to achieve loving His neighbor as Himself—He already possesses this type of essence.
 What do you see in this?
-When God worked in humanity, many of His methods, words, and truths were all expressed in a human way.
-But at the same time God’s disposition, what He has and is, and His will were expressed for people to know and understand them.
-What they knew and understood was exactly His essence and what He has and is, which represent the inherent identity and status of God Himself.
+When God worked in humanity, many of His methods, words, and truths were expressed in a human way.
+But at the same time, God’s disposition, what He has and is, and His will were expressed for people to know and understand.
+What they came to know and understand was exactly His essence and what He has and is, which represent the inherent identity and status of God Himself.
 That is to say, the Son of man in the flesh expressed the inherent disposition and essence of God Himself to the greatest extent possible and as accurately as possible.
 Not only was the Son of man’s humanity not a hindrance or a barrier to man’s communication and interaction with God in heaven, but it was actually the only channel and the only bridge for mankind to connect to the Lord of creation.
-At this point, don’t you feel that there are many similarities between the nature and methods of the work done by the Lord Jesus in the Age of Grace and the current stage of work?
-This current stage of work also uses a lot of human language to express God’s disposition, and it uses a lot of language and methods from mankind’s daily life and human knowledge to express God’s own will.
-Once God becomes flesh, no matter if He is speaking from a human perspective or a divine perspective, much of His language and methods of expression are all through the medium of human language and methods.
-That is, when God becomes flesh, it is the best opportunity for you to see God’s omnipotence and His wisdom, and to know every real aspect of God.
+Now, at this point, do you not feel that there are many similarities between the nature and methods of the work done by the Lord Jesus in the Age of Grace and the current stage of work?
+This current stage of work also uses a lot of human language to express God’s disposition, and a lot of language and methods from mankind’s daily life and human knowledge to express the will of God Himself.
+Once God becomes flesh, no matter if He is speaking from a human perspective or a divine perspective, lots of His language and methods of expression come through the medium of human language and methods.
+That is, when God becomes flesh, this is the best opportunity for you to see God’s omnipotence and His wisdom, and to know every real aspect of God.
 When God became flesh, while He was growing up, He came to understand, learn, and grasp some of mankind’s knowledge, common sense, language, and methods of expression in humanity.
-God incarnate possessed these things that came from the humans that He had created.
+God incarnate possessed these things that came from the humans which He had created.
 They became tools of God in the flesh for expressing His disposition and His divinity, and allowed Him to make His work more pertinent, more authentic, and more accurate when He was working amidst mankind, from a human perspective and using human language.
-It made it more accessible and more easily understood for people, thus achieving the results that God wanted.
-Isn’t it more practical for God to work in the flesh this way?
-Isn’t it God’s wisdom?
-When God became flesh, when God’s flesh was able to take on the work that He wanted to carry out, it is when He would express His disposition and His work on the ground, and this was also the time that He could officially begin His ministry as the Son of man.
-This meant that there was no longer a gulf between God and man, that God would soon cease His work of communicating through messengers, and that God Himself could personally express all the words and work in the flesh that He wanted to.
-It also meant that the people God saves were closer to Him, and that His management work had entered new territory, and that all of mankind was about to be faced with a new era.
+This made His work more accessible and more easily understood for people, thus achieving the results that God wanted.
+Is it not more practical for God to work in the flesh in this way?
+Is this not God’s wisdom?
+When God became flesh, when God’s flesh was able to take on the work that He wanted to carry out, that is when He would practically express His disposition and His work, and that was also the time when He could officially begin His ministry as the Son of man.
+This meant that there was no longer a “generation gap” between God and man, that God would soon cease His work of communicating through messengers, and that God Himself could personally express all the words and work in the flesh that He wanted to.
+It also meant that the people God saves were closer to Him, that His management work had entered new territory, and that all of mankind was about to be faced with a new era.